muhdazrulredzuan/University_Project_UTeM/README.md

 - **Network Configuration with NTP, SSH, and OSPF Authentication** – Cisco network setup and configuration project.
 - **MAP 201 & 202 Project (HMI)** – Industrial automation project using CX-Programmer and HMI interface.
 - **Smart Garden System** – LabVIEW-based project for automatic watering and monitoring system.
+- **Smaart Home** - Esp32 automated and monitoring condition in home make the home smart.

 ---